Toloka/docs/en/template-builder/templates/video-moderation.md

 [![](../_images/buttons/view-example.svg)](https://ya.cc/t/t9VAVeRE3sDafV)

-If you need more options, use the [helper.switch](../reference/helper.switch.md) component.
+If you need to check sequentially more than two conditions, use the [helper.switch](../reference/helper.switch.md) component.

 ## Video and search query comparison {#search}